 Summary: Here, you will get to know the reasons behind a loud Mac fan and how to turn off the fan noise.

 There's nothing more annoying than Mac fans making noise.
-Wondering why your Mac fan is so loud after upgrading to the latest macOS Ventura and how to stop the fan noise?
+Wondering why your Mac fan is so loud after upgrading to the latest macOS Sonoma and how to stop the fan noise?
 You've landed in the right place.
 In this article, you will find all the answers you want.

 Why Is My Mac Fan So Loud?